 First things first, you might be wondering what the weather in Iceland during September is like.
 You’ll be happy to hear that weather conditions in Iceland in September are mild, with the summer sun likely still shining for some days.
 It’s best to be prepared for every season, though, due to Iceland’s famously unpredictable weather.

-There will likely be some rainy days and it’s quite common to be windy in Iceland, so we recommend that you check the weather each day (and throughout the day) to plan your activities accordingly.
+There will likely be some rainy days, and wind in Iceland is quite common, too, so we recommend that you check the weather each day (and throughout the day) to plan your activities accordingly.

 Iceland Temperature in September

 September sees mild temperatures in Iceland, as summer gives way to fall.
 You’re unlikely to see any snow during your trip to Iceland in September, although it could happen!
 Average Iceland temperatures for September are around 8 °C (46 °F), with a range of between 6 °C (43 °F) and 11 °C (52 °F).
 Lucky travelers will experience some beautiful sunny days of up to 15 °C (59 °F).